-- · Software engineer, Electronic Arts
+- > Software engineer, Electronic Arts

-- · Application engineer, Datacom Systems Ltd
+- > Application engineer, Datacom Systems Ltd

-- · Developer (Dynamics AX), UXC Eclipse
+- > Developer (Dynamics AX), UXC Eclipse

-- · Agile architect, Vocus Group NZ
+- > Agile architect, Vocus Group NZ

-- · Technical consultant, Davanti Consulting
+- > Technical consultant, Davanti Consulting

-- Product development engineer, Fisher & Paykel Healthcare
+- > Product development engineer, Fisher & Paykel Healthcare

-- Linux system administrator, Solarix Networks
+- > Linux system administrator, Solarix Networks Ltd

-Ltd

-- · Security analyst, SKYCITY Entertainment Group
+- > Security analyst, SKYCITY Entertainment Group

-- · Software engineer, Microsoft
+- > Software engineer, Microsoft

+What you will study

-Software fundamentals
+- Software fundamentals

-Database systems
+- > Database systems

-Artificial intelligence
+- > Artificial intelligence

-Human-computer interaction
+- > Human-computer interaction

-Computer graphics
+- > Computer graphics

-Cybersecurity and cryptography
+- > Cybersecurity and cryptography

-Advanced design and analysis of algorithms
+- > Advanced design and analysis of algorithms

-Global data communications
+- > Global data communications

-Datamining and machine learning
+- > Data mining and machine learning

-Web, mobile and enterprise computing
+- Web, mobile and enterprise computing

-about how your degree will be structured and what courses you need to take at science.auckland.ac.nz/ug-comp-sci
+Find out more about how your degree will be structured and what courses you need to take at auckland.ac.nz/science/ug-comp-sci

 "I've found that research is like exploring the deep ocean, and I have always enjoyed sailing in the dark blue.
 The feeling of uncovering the truth makes all the hard work worth it.

-"My favourite part of PhD life is that I have the freedom to spend three years on a research topic that interests me.
-I'm very lucky to be driven by my interests while young, and my efforts have led to a series of scholarly works that I am proud of.
+My favourite part of PhD life is that I have the freedom to spend three years on a research topic that interests me.
+I'm very lucky to be driven by my interests while young, and my efforts have led to a series of scholarly works that I am proud of."